AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Update of the fresco grid

 Division of the fresco in seven instead of eight parts.
-Adding information about the slices and chunks to create a documentation for the groups.
+Adding information about the slices and chunks to create documentation for the groups.

 Clémentine Curel.